tel. (818) 898-1200 117 Macneil Street, San Fernando, CA 91340

 (818) 898-1262

-The Support Services Division apply for, implement, and manage all local, state, and federal grants.
+The Administrative Division applies for, implements, and manages all local, state, and federal grants.
 They develop, implement, and manage the Police Department’s budget, training, background investigations, internal affairs investigations, and community events.

 • Providing Copies of Reports